 - the Participating Group's plan effective date; or - the day after you complete your waiting period.

 WHEN DOES YOUR COVERAGE BEGIN?

-You pay 100% of the cost of your coverage under the plan.
-You will be covered at 12:01 a.m. on the latest of:
+When the Participating Group pays 100% of the cost of your coverage under a plan, you will be covered at 12:01 a.m. on the date you are eligible for coverage.